RaspberryWallet/Backend/README.md

 As you can see, `max-retry: 5` is mapped by Wallet to a field `public int maxRetry`.
 You can assign values to other fields implemented in `PinModuleConfig` class analogically.

+## Documents
+More documents can be found in dedicated repository [here](https://github.com/RaspberryWallet/Documents)

 ## Authors